MKDonnees/myFirstRepo/ReDAI_EdLowther.md

 | What additional materials (code, models, etc) must be kept in order to support longer-term reproducibility?
 Where will they be stored?[[9]](#endnote-9) | AI model will be shared if it works!
 Likely to be shared via HuggingFace unless anything major changes in the meantime. |

 Any other notes?
+- Add an any other comments field (MD)
-- MD: need to separate training data from output data/results, and consider model more equitably.
+- Need to separate training data from output data/results, and consider model more equitably.
+(MD)
+- Is there an easy way to spellcheck GitHub pages?
+(MD)

 ### Endnotes